-41 Paragraph 17.10 of Agenda 21.
+&lt;sup>41 Paragraph 17.10 of Agenda 21.

-- 7.19 The Secretariat shall coordinate all MED POL activities, in close cooperation with the National Coordinators for MED POL42, the national MED POL Collaborating Institutions, the specialized agencies of the United Nations system, as well as other international and intergovernmental organizations ready to offer or provide support. - 7.20 The Meeting of the MED POL National Coordinators, as the subsidiary body of the Contracting Parties, will continue to review periodically the progress of MED POL, evaluate its results and advise the Contracting Parties on the strategies to be followed for its implementation. - 7.21 The MED POL National Coordinators may establish ad hoc expert groups to advise them on specialized topics. - 7.22 The coordination of the inputs from the specialized organizations of the United Nations system into MED POL will continue to be ensured through direct working level contacts with these organizations and periodic Inter-Agency Advisory Committee (IAAC) Meetings on MED POL. - 7.23 The periodic meetings of the heads of RACs with the Secretariat will continue to be used to ensure: (a) the coordination between complementary activities of MAP implemented by the Secretariat and the respective RACs; and (b) the inputs of MED POL into activities carried out by RACs.
+- 7.19 The Secretariat shall coordinate all MED POL activities, in close cooperation with the National Coordinators for MED POL, the national MED POL Collaborating Institutions, the specialized agencies of the United Nations system, as well as other international and intergovernmental organizations ready to offer or provide support. - 7.20 The Meeting of the MED POL National Coordinators, as the subsidiary body of the Contracting Parties, will continue to review periodically the progress of MED POL, evaluate its results and advise the Contracting Parties on the strategies to be followed for its implementation. - 7.21 The Advisory Group of Experts for MED POL will advise the Secretariat and the Meeting of National Coordinators on the scientific and technical aspects of the design, development and implementation of the MED POL programme, as well as on the review of its accomplishments.
+The Group could be assisted, for specific subjects, by additional specialists. - 7.22 The MED POL National Coordinators may establish ad hoc expert groups to advise them on specialized topics. - 7.23 The coordination of the inputs from the specialized organizations of the United Nations system into MED POL will continue to be ensured through direct working level contacts with these organizations and periodic Inter-Agency Advisory Committee (IAAC) Meetings on MED POL. - 7.24 The periodic meetings of the heads of RACs with the Secretariat will continue to be used to ensure: (a) the coordination between complementary activities of MAP implemented by the Secretariat and the respective RACs; and (b) the inputs of MED POL into activities carried out by RACs.

-42 The modalities of cooperation are described in Section 4.
+&lt;sup>42 The modalities of cooperation are described in Section 4.